 Day 3: Karuizawa has long been famous for its beautiful, temperate woodlands, and the area supports a rich selection of species in a relatively small space.
 As we explore the tracks and trails along the fast-flowing streams, we may encounter such species as Japanese Green Woodpecker, Brambling, the gorgeous but scarce Japanese Waxwing, Azure-winged Jay, Japanese Grosbeak, and, if we're really lucky, the scarce endemic Copper Pheasant.
 Later we’ll visit a small reservoir that often hosts a nice range of wildfowl, including the elegant Falcated Duck.
 Night in Karuizawa.

 Day 6: We'll visit the nearby Yatsushiro mud flats (dependent on tide times), an area famous for its wintering Black-headed Gull and the sought-after regional endemic Saunder’s Gull.
 Waders, gulls, ducks, spoonbills, and herons abound here so we’ll spend ample time searching for the likes of Ruddy-breasted Crake, Common Shelduck, and Great Crested Grebe.
-Driving a bit further south, we should by afternoon be marveling at the spectacle of tens of thousands of cranes, representing up to five different species.
-The most common are White-naped and Hooded, but small numbers of Common and Sandhill can usually be found among them There is even a slim possibility of crane rarities such as Siberian or Demoiselle!
+Driving a bit further south, we'll spend the afternoon marveling at the spectacle of tens of thousands of cranes, representing up to five different species, that gather in the dormant rice fields around Izumi.
+The most common are White-naped and Hooded, but small numbers of Common and Sandhill can usually be found among them.
+There is even a slim possibility of crane rarities such as Siberian or Demoiselle!
 Searching nearby fields, estuaries and reed beds we may also find Black-faced Spoonbill, Long-billed Plover, Crested Kingfisher or Chinese Penduline Tit.
 Night in Izumi.

 Day 7: We’ll leave at dawn to watch the sun rise over the Arasaki Crane Center and the spectacle of thousands of cranes flying overhead and feeding in the fields.
 Around the Crane Center birds such as Northern Lapwing, Bull-headed Shrike, Daurian Redstart, Dusky Thrush and Oriental Greenfinch are often present, and there are usually large flocks of Rook, Carrion, and Large-billed Crows and Eurasian Tree Sparrow, the latter often containing a few Russet Sparrow.
 The area around Arasaki abounds with bird life: the farmlands and reedbeds can attract Oriental and Eurasian Skylarks, Chinese Penduline Tit, and Common Reed Bunting; the estuaries may contain flocks of "Eurasian" Green-winged Teal and Common Pochard; the coastal scrub is favored by Pale Thrush, Japanese Bush Warbler, and Masked and Meadow Buntings; and every residential area is likely to harbor Eastern Buzzard and Warbling White-eye.